d3/d3-time/README.md

 Returns a new date representing the latest interval boundary date before or equal to *date*.
 For example, [day](#day).floor(*date*) typically returns 12:00 AM local time on the given *date*.

 This method is idempotent: if the specified *date* is already floored to the current interval, a new date with an identical time is returned.
-Furthermore, the returned date is the minimum expressible value of the associated interval, such that floor(floor(*date*) - 1) returns the preceeding interval boundary date.
+Furthermore, the returned date is the minimum expressible value of the associated interval, such that *interval*.floor(*interval*.floor(*date*) - 1) returns the preceeding interval boundary date.

 Note that the `==` and `===` operators do not compare by value with [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) objects, and thus you cannot use them to tell whether the specified *date* has already been floored.
 Instead, coerce to a number and then compare: